newst4rt/Lyrify/docs/status_codes.md

         <tr>
             <td align="left"><b>400</b></td>
             <td align="left">Lyrics for the track have not been found in the SQLite3 database and on lrclib.net.
-            <b>Hint</b>: Lyrify stores the timestamp of the unavailable track in the database and will perform a request on lrclib.net 24 hours after the initial execution to check whether synced lyrics have become available.
-The code will be displayed once the synced lyrics are not found on lrclib.net.</td>
+            <b>Hint</b>: Lyrify stores the timestamp of the unavailable track in the database and performs a new request to lrclib.net only when the track reappears in the playback after 24 hours; otherwise, 404 will be displayed. </td>
             <td align="left">sqlite3</td>
         </tr>
         <tr>